 Deposit return reduces litter very effectively

-Drinks packaging makes up 50% or so of litter by volume, and deposit return achieves recycling rates of over 90% in many places that have it.
+Drinks packaging makes up roughly 50% of litter by volume, and in many places deposit return achieves container return rates of over 90%.
 The reduction in bottles and cans littering our countryside will be visible.